salsadigitalauorg/scaffold-toolkit/README.md

 - **Dry Run Mode**: Use `--dry-run` to simulate changes without modifying files
 - **Backup Creation**: Automatic backups of existing files before modification (format: filename.bak.YYYY-MM-DD-His)
 - **Overwrite Protection**: By default, won't overwrite existing files.
 Use `--force` for overwriting with backups
+- **Final Review**: Shows all changes that will be made and requires confirmation before proceeding
+- **Scripts Protection**: Creates backups of existing scripts directory and .twig_cs.php file before updating

+### Important Notes

+The installer can update your project's `scripts` directory and `.twig_cs.php` file.
+This is recommended as the tooling depends on certain versions of DrevOps scaffold, and missing this step may trigger broken pipelines.
+The installer will:

+1. Create backups of existing files
+2. Replace the `scripts` directory with the latest version
+3. Update `.twig_cs.php` file
+4. Show a summary of all changes made

 ### Examples